Sanjaer/TFG/README.md

 ## API Reference

-The full project is in the docs folder.
+The full project is in the TFG-P-513.pdf file (temporary).
 Annex I contains a user guide.

 ## License